zt-iot/rabbit/README.md

 ## Compilation

-To compile Rabbit, run the following command in the Rabbitm directory:
+To compile Rabbit, run the following command in this project directory:

     dune build